-- 15.14 (a) There will be an interval of not less than fifteen and one half (151⁄2) hours off between scheduled shifts unless the employee specifically requests otherwise, provided that this would not apply to extended tours or daylight savings changeover. - (b) Full-time employees will not be scheduled to rotate over more than two different shifts during the week. - (c) At least forty-eight (48) hours off are to be scheduled following nights to days. - 15.15 Requests for specific days off shall be submitted in writing to the Director of Resident Care, or designate, two (2) weeks prior to the posting of the schedule.
-Approval for such requests will be at the discretion of the Director of Resident Care, or designate, and will not be unreasonably denied. - 15.16 The Day shift shall be the first shift of the day. - 15.17 Work schedules to be posted two (2) weeks in advance to cover a four (4) week period.
-A copy of the posted schedule will be provided to the Bargaining Unit President at the same time.
-The employer will endeavour to provide a final copy of the working schedule to the Bargaining Unit President once the scheduling period is over.
-Schedules shall not be changed unilaterally by the Home once posted, unless mutually agreed. - 15.18 An employee may be required to work for more than five (5) consecutive days to provide for days off on a consecutive rotation basis of four (4) days off bi-weekly, two of which days off will be scheduled as consecutive days off, and shall be taken on days as shall be specified by the Employer.
-The Employer shall arrange shift schedules such that an employee is not scheduled to work for more than six (6) consecutive days. - 15.19 The Employer will provide six (6) weeks advance notice to the Union of any permanent change to an existing employee's master line rotation and will meet with the Union, if requested, to review the rationale and the changed schedule. - 15.20 Scheduling
+- 15.14 For vacation scheduling purposes only, in accordance with Article 15.21, regular part-time employees will indicate their availability to replace full-time and regular part-time employees at the time of vacation planning as per Article 13.
+The Employer may pre-book regular part-time employees based on their availability.
+Where no regular part-time employees are available, the Employer may pre-book casual part-time based on their availability. - 15.15 (a) There will be an interval of not less than fifteen and one half (151⁄2) hours off between scheduled shifts unless the employee specifically requests otherwise, provided that this would not apply to extended tours or daylight savings changeover. - (b) Full-time employees will not be scheduled to rotate over more than two different shifts during the week. - (c) The present practice of employing employees on specific shifts on a permanent basis shall be continued.
+In the event there are concerns, the parties shall meet at a duly called Labour Management meeting to discuss and resolve. - 15.16 Requests for specific days off shall be submitted in writing to the Director of Resident Care two (2) weeks prior to the posting of the schedule.
+Approval for such requests will be at the discretion of the Director of Resident Care and will not be unreasonably denied. - 15.17 The Day shift shall be the first shift of the day. - 15.18 Work schedules to be posted two (2) weeks in advance to cover a four (4) week period. - 15.19 An employee may be required to work for more than five (5) consecutive days to provide for days off on a consecutive rotation basis of four (4) days off bi-weekly, two of which days off will be scheduled as consecutive days off and shall be taken on days as shall be specified by the Employer.
+The Employer shall arrange shift schedules such that an employee is not scheduled to work for more than six (6) consecutive days. - 15.20 The Employer will provide six (6) weeks advance notice to the Union of any permanent change to an existing employee's master line rotation and will meet with the Union, if requested, to review the rationale and the changed schedule. - 15.21 Scheduling